-By fixing structural problems such as missing or damaged teeth, our dentists can help restore your smile – and your oral health.
+By helping fix structural problems such as missing or damaged teeth, our dentists can help restore your smile – and your oral health.

-The dentists at Brooks Landing Dental can diagnose your issue and determine the right restorative treatment option for you.
+The dentists at Brooks Landing Dental can diagnose your issue and determine the best possible restorative treatment option for you.

-Crowns are porcelain caps placed on top of teeth and used to attach bridges, prevent a cracked tooth from worsening or cover dental implants.
-They can restore the function and appearance of damaged teeth, as well as return a stained or discoloured tooth to its natural appearance.
+Crowns are porcelain caps placed on top of teeth and used to attach bridges, which could prevent a cracked tooth from worsening or cover dental implants.
+They can restore the function and appearance of damaged teeth, as well as help return a stained or discoloured tooth to its natural appearance.

-These natural-looking tooth replacements are bonded to existing teeth or dental implants to replace a section of missing teeth.
-They are custom-made and can restore the natural contour of teeth and the bite between upper and lower teeth.
+These tooth replacements ( which can look like natural teeth) are bonded to existing teeth or dental implants to replace a section of missing teeth.
+They are custom-made and can help restore the natural contour of teeth and the bite between upper and lower teeth.
 Bonus: they are barely noticeable.

-Diseased blood vessels, tissues and nerves must be removed from inside a tooth to prevent more serious oral health issues.
+Diseased blood vessels, tissues, and nerves must be removed from inside a tooth to help prevent more serious oral health issues.
 To accomplish this, your dentist performs a root canal to remove decay and bacteria.
 This helps stop the infection from spreading.

-Composite (tooth-coloured) and silver amalgam fillings are used to repair cavities or damage to teeth, such as cracks.
-These fillings can withstand moderate pressure from the continual stress of chewing, and can be used on front and back teeth.
+Composite (tooth-coloured) and silver amalgam fillings are used to help repair cavities or damage to teeth, such as cracks.
+These fillings should withstand moderate pressure from the continual stress of chewing, and can be used on front and back teeth.

 Inlays & Onlays